 Make it a point to get your blood pressure checked during your primary visit to the doctor.
 Being aware of your BP levels well in advance will guide you adopt a healthy lifestyle and help to go through pregnancy in a safer way.

-Ensure that none of the over the counter medications you consume cause a rise in the blood pressure.
+Ensure you do not consume any over-the-counter medications that cause a rise in the blood pressure.
 You can check the medicine with your doctor to confirm what’s safe.
 In case you are already on medication for high BP, you need to discuss with your doctor about continuing them during your pregnancy.
-You may be prescribed a safer set for the same.
+You may be prescribed safer meds for the same.

-Smoking and alcohol are unsafe for your well-being and that of your unborn child.
-These do not have any positive effect on your blood pressure either.
+Smoking and drinking alcohol are unsafe for your well-being and that of your unborn child, too.
+They do not have any positive effect on your blood pressure either.